andresmax/landing33/README.md

 # SaaS Landing Page Template

-A clean, dark-themed landing page template for SaaS products.
-Based on the mxworks design language.
+A clean, customizable landing page template for SaaS products.
+Uses CSS variables for easy theming and a simple config file for all customizable content.

 ## Quick Start